crenexi/cxu_test-graphql-api/README.md

 bash start.sh
 ```

-*This checks if both Postgres and Redis are running.
-If Postgres is not running, it stops and prompts you to start it.
-If Redis is not running, it starts it in a new terminal and proceeds.*
+*This checks if both Postgres and Redis are running before proceeding.*

 ### Method 2: Standard